 In fact despite our unpredictable island weather, hot tub sales actually increase during the cold weather with people keen to keep warm whilst enjoying outdoor time in the comfort of their own gardens.

-South West Spas have just launched a wooden hot tub range with wood fired options for a more Scandinavian feel or hydrotherapy hot tubs for an all American style jet-powered relaxation session.
+South West Spas not only do hot tub maintenance they have just launched a wooden hot tub range with wood fired options for a more Scandinavian feel or hydrotherapy hot tubs for an all American style jet-powered relaxation session.

 South West Spas owner Alan Cope says: “Hot tubs are definitely proving a popular purchase across the South West, particularly wooden hot tubs which blend into the garden and have a natural look to them.”